oneapi-src/oneDNN/doc/programming_model/data_types.md

   flag and always round to nearest tie-even and flush denormals to zero.

+@note
+  f64 configuration is not available for the CPU engine.

 ### Intel(R) Processor Graphics and Xe Architecture graphics
 oneDNN performance optimizations for Intel Processor graphics and Xe Architecture graphics are specialized based on device microarchitecture (uArch).